SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

         name: "SkipThisTest"
 ~~~~~~~~

-But to avoid making the code look like it is an error when I finish,
-I change the general setting on the recipe to be a Warning.

-This highlights it in the code but doesn't make it look like a major problem.
+To avoid making the code look like it is an error I defined the general setting on the recipe to be a Warning.
+Warnings are shown with highlights in the code and it doesn't make the code look like it has a major problem.

-And for the Quick fix, since we have matched the method I use the rewrite action
-and populate the template using the variables.
+For the Quick fix, since we have matched the method, I use the rewrite action and populate the template using the variables.

 ~~~~~~~~
 availableFixes: